primiano/perfetto-docs/docs/design-docs/api-and-abi.md

-# Tracing API and ABI: surfaces and stabillity
+# Tracing API and ABI: surfaces and stability

 This document describes the API and ABI surface of the [Perfetto Client Library][cli_lib], what can be expected to be stable long-term